peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

-Depending on the Certificate Issuer's X.509 Certificate profile, the CSR and X.509 Certificate MAY associate the X.509 Certificate to the Federation Entity by including the Entity ID in the X.509 Certificate.
+Depending on the Certificate Issuer's X.509 Certificate profile, the CSR and X.509 Certificate MAY associate the X.509 Certificate to the Federation Entity by including the Entity Identifier in the X.509 Certificate.

 To do so, the Issuer includes a Subject Alternative Name extension containing an `otherName` with a `type-id` of `id-on-OpenIdFederationEntityId`.
-The value of the name is an Octet String containing the UTF-8 encoding of the Entity ID
-(i.e., the URI in the corresponding `openid-federation` ACME Identifier from the `newOrder` request).
+The value of the name is an Octet String containing the UTF-8 encoding of the Entity Identifier (i.e., the URI in the corresponding `openid-federation` ACME Identifier from the `newOrder` request).

 ~~~~
    id-on-OpenIdFederationEntityId OBJECT IDENTIFIER ::= { id-on XXX }